 - Encourage investment in the development and piloting of GGR projects to assess their real-world potential and understand any environmental and social impacts.

-- Establish incentives, for example carbon pricing, to pay for removal of CO2 and encourage business to use a wide portfolio of GGR technologies.
+- Establish incentives, such as carbon pricing, to pay for removal of CO2 and encourage businesses to use a wide portfolio of GGR technologies.

 - Establish a framework to govern use of GGR technologies that addresses sustainability and engages the public.

 - Build GGR into regulatory frameworks and carbon trading systems.